Academic staff

 Email: michael.cimbritz@chemeng.lth.se

-Telephone: +46 46 222 82 95
+Phone: +46 46 222 82 95

 Mobile: +46 72 522 41 74

-I joined LTH as an academic developer in January 2022.
+I am a senoir lecturer and joined LTH as an academic developer in January 2022.
 My background is in physical oceanography, but for the last decade I’ve worked in academic development and science communication in Germany and Norway.
 I am very interested in "co-creation", i.e. involving students in developing their education, and helping students feel safe and that they belong at university.
 I hold an adjunct associate professorship at the University of Bergen where we are introducing co-creation in teaching while at the same time researching it.
 My pet projects revolve around helping students see disciplinary content in their everyday lives: #KitchenOceanography (exploring ocean physics with household items) and #WaveWatching (discovering physics everywhere, from your sink, a puddle in the street, the ocean).
 I document some of my thoughts on learning and teaching – especially related to subjects that deal with water, or teaching outdoors or in labs – on my personal blog https://mirjamglessmer.com as well as on Twitter.
 On Instagram, you can follow my daily wave watching practice.
 I look forward to connecting with you!

 Email: mirjam.glessmer@lth.lu.se

-Telephone: +46 46 222 94 54
+Phone: +46 46 222 94 54

 Mobile: +46 73 050 20 40